What does the Bible say about giving?

-God looks at the heart of man.
+God looks at the heart of our giving

 It’s not about how much you give.
 God looks at the heart.
 You could give your last dollar and that could be more to God than someone who gave $1000 dollars.
 We don’t have to give more, but I believe the more you trust the Lord with your finances it will result in giving more.
 If there is no love, there is nothing.
 Your heart speaks louder than the amount that you give.
 Your money is a part of you so what you do with it says a lot about your heart.

 8. Mark 12:42-44 “But a poor widow came and put in two very small copper coins, worth only a few cents.
 Calling his disciples to him, Jesus said, “Truly I tell you, this poor widow has put more into the treasury than all the others.
 They all gave out of their wealth; but she, out of her poverty, put in everything–all she had to live on.”